openedx/paragon/README.md

   )
 ```

-Note that if you are using ``@edx/frontend-platform``'s ``AppProvider`` component you don't need a separate context,
-you would only need to add Paragon's messages like this
+Note that if you are using ``@edx/frontend-platform``'s ``AppProvider`` component, you don't need a separate context as `IntlProvider` is already included; you would only need to add Paragon's i18n messages like this:

 ```javascript
   import { APP_READY, subscribe, initialize } from '@edx/frontend-platform';